danieledurante/nEM/Application to Cheating Data/Cheating-Data.md

 seed_rep[89] <- 2
 ```

 Note that in the above `seed_rep` specification, some values are tuned since the one-step EM algorithm incorporating Newton-Raphson methods converged to undefined log-likelihoods in some runs.
-Hence we changed some seeds to improve the behavior of this competing algorithm.
+Hence, we changed some seeds to improve the behavior of this competing algorithm.

 Estimation under the different maximization routines
 ----------------------------------------------------

-We perform estimation of the parameters in the latent class regression model with covariates defined above, under different computational routines (including our novel **nested EM** algorithm) and compare maximization performance, along with computational efficiency.
+We perform estimation of the parameters in the above latent class regression model under different computational routines (including our novel **nested EM** algorithm), and compare maximization performance along with computational efficiency.

-Consistent with the tutorial analyses in [Linzer and Lewis (2011)](https://www.jstatsoft.org/article/view/v042i10), we focus on a model with `R = 2` latent classes.
+Consistent with the tutorial analyses in [Linzer and Lewis (2011)](https://www.jstatsoft.org/article/view/v042i10), we focus on the model with `R = 2` latent classes.

 #### 1. EM algorithm with Newton-Raphson methods (one-step maximization)